pop-team/pop-java/docs/dev/configuration.rst

 Remarks
 -------

-Java all Java version except Java 9, properties file are encoded with ISO-8859-1 which means that all character outside the first 256 byte will be encoded with its hexadecimal form ``\uXXXX``.
+All Java version except Java 9, properties file are encoded with ISO-8859-1 which means that all character outside the first 256 byte will be encoded with its hexadecimal form ``\uXXXX``.
 For this reason be on alert when using characters outside this charset manually.
 From Java 9 properties files are saved using UTF-8 so this problem shouldn't matter.